 - Diabetes-related services

-- Counseling or preventative care services available in your plan
+- Counseling or preventive care services available in your plan

 - What your co-pay or health insurance deductible is